Vibinvaibe/Emotion-Based-Song-Recommendation/README.md

 1. Mood-based Music Feature Extraction
 2. Mood-Based Song Recommender with Spotify API and GUI
 3. Spotify Playlist Creator

-# Mood-based Music Feature Extraction

-This script uses the Spotify API (Spotipy) to extract audio features from tracks in different mood-related playlists.
-The audio features are used to analyze the mood characteristics of the music.
-The extracted features include loudness, speechiness, acousticness, instrumentalness, liveness, tempo, valence, energy, and danceability.

 ## Requirements